LCPQ/quantum_package/plugins/Hartree_Fock/README.rst

 Needed Modules
 ==============

 ..
-Do not edit this section.
-It was auto-generated from the
+Do not edit this section It was auto-generated
 .. by the `update_README.py` script.

 .. image:: tree_dependency.png